RomayLala/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 This function searches a string for any of a set of bytes.
 This function  locates a substring.
 This function prints the chessboard.
+This function  prints the sum of the two diagonals of a square matrix of integers.